scottish-pl-institute/scottish-pl-institute.github.io/pages/04-spli24-industry.md

 </div>
 # Registration

-If you wish to attend, please [register](https://doodle.com/meeting/participate/id/ejA704Wd) by Friday the 19th of April.
+If you wish to attend, please [register](https://doodle.com/meeting/participate/id/ejA704Wd) by Wednesday the 24th of April.

 If you have any dietary restrictions, please email Ricardo Almeida or Sam Lindley (both firstname.lastname@ed.ac.uk).